 Necessary permits for kanchenjunga trek

-Special permit is required to trek in Kanchenjunga.
-The reasons for this were originally because the areas were close to international borders but are now more to help protect the environmental and cultural values of the areas.
-There are numerous police check points throughout kanchenjunga trek route who check permits and will turn back those who do not have the correct one.
+A special permit is required to trek in Kanchenjunga.
+The reasons for this were original because the areas were close to international borders but are now more to help protect the environmental and cultural values of the areas.
+There are numerous police check points throughout Kanchenjunga trek route who check permits and will turn back those who do not have the correct one.

 Kanchenjunga restricted area entry permit

 Applying for special restricted area permits is complicated and are arranged through a series of applications, guarantees and letters.
 The process takes about two hours, and can only be applied after the arrival of the group.
 There is no system of advanced reservation, there must be a minimum of two trekkers per group, and all groups must be accompanied by a government authorized guide (trek guide license holder).

 For these reasons trek in Kanchenjunga have to be arranged as a fully organized trek through a registered trekking agency hiring at least a guide.

 There are four village development communities in the Kanchenjunga region that are declared restricted.
 These are:

 - Olangchungola village

 - Papung village